3D-BioInfo-PT/3d-bioinfo-pt.github.io/workshops/workshop_10_2025.md

 ## Event Program

 October 24th:
-- 10:00h -– Registration, Coffee & Biscuits
+- 10:00h -- Registration, Coffee & Biscuits
-- 10:30h –– Workshop 1 - **Quantum Mechanics Made Simple for the Life Sciences** --- Sérgio Sousa, UC&#124;BioSIM
+- 10:30h -- Workshop 1 - **Quantum Mechanics Made Simple for the Life Sciences** --- Sérgio Sousa, UC&#124;BioSIM
 - 12:00h -- Lunch Break <!--(Free of Charge)-->
-- 13:30h –- Workshop 2 - **Designing Proteins with Large Language Models** --- Ana Filipa Rodrigues & Lucas Ferraz, LASIGE/FCUL
+- 13:30h -- Workshop 2 - **Designing Proteins with Large Language Models** --- Ana Rodrigues & Lucas Ferraz, LASIGE/FCUL
-- 15:00h –– Coffee Break
+- 15:00h -- Coffee Break
-- 15:30h -– Workshop 3 - **Exploring Protein Language Models for Folding and Classification** --- Francisco Fernandes, PURR.AI
+- 15:30h -- Workshop 3 - **Exploring Protein Language Models for Folding and Classification** --- Francisco Fernandes, PURR.AI
-- 17:00h –- Closing
+- 17:00h -- Closing

 <!--
 Later after the sessions, there will be a social dinner for the participants that wish to partake in this activity (expenses not covered).
 We welcome you all to join.